darocha/blockapps-js/README.md

 A Solidity object can be used to construct a *contract object* using the member function `.construct()`.
-This method takes the contract constructor arguments and has the same interface as contract functions, described below.
+This method takes the contract constructor arguments and has the same calling convention as contract functions, described below.
+It provides the additional transaction handler on top of `Transaction`:

+ - `contract`: a Promise resolving to a Solidity contract object.

 In particular, to create a new contract you would do:
 ```
 Solidity(<source>).
 then(function(solObj) {
-    return solObj.construct(<arguments>).callFrom(<private key>);
+    return solObj.construct(<arguments>).callFrom(<private key>).get(contract);
 }).
 then(function(contract) { ... });
 ```